ambiere/celestial-db/readme.md

 ## Celestial Bodies Database

-A dump file of a Celestial Bodies Database from freeCodeCamp "Build a Celestial Bodies Database" project.
+A dump file of a Celestial Bodies Database from freeCodeCamp's "Build a Celestial Bodies Database" project.